Borrowed Bites

 Don't be afraid to keep it low key!

 1. Start the party in the afternoon with just enough time for pumpkins to be done before dinner.
 Line the pumpkins up and get a picture just after the sun sets.
 For us this looks like beginning at 3:30, eating dinner at 5:30, followed by dessert and pictures around 6:30-7:00.
 After that, everyone hangs out until they are ready to go home.
+(Skip the parting gift or party favors.
+The fond memories made at this special event are gift enough.)

 5. Serve a simple menu that is easily prepped ahead.
 See below. 👇🏻